-1 If a port is configured with speed auto and the peer port is configured for (non autoneg) full-duplex, "duplex mismatch" occurs resulting in the local port selecting half-duplex mode.
+If a port is configured with speed auto and the peer port is configured for (non autoneg) full-duplex, "duplex mismatch" occurs resulting in the local port selecting half-duplex mode.
 In this case, packet collisions and receive errors will occur.
-In the case of ICX 7250, in the event of a duplex mismatch, the local port will force to full duplex instead of half duplex.

-2 In the case of speed mismatch i.e. connecting ports are set to different forced mode speeds like (100-full and 10-full) or (100-half and 10-half), the ports might not come up.
+In the case of speed mismatch i.e. connecting ports are set to different forced mode speeds like (100-full and 10-full) or (100-half and 10-half), the ports might not come up.
 This configuration is invalid.

 In the case of specific master/slave selection, if the local port is selected as master, the peer port should either be set to slave (and vice-versa) or auto.

 4 25G ports are supported on ICX7850-48F.
-These ports can be configured at 25G speed only in groups of 4 ports or sets of groups of 4 ports e.g. 1/1/1-1/1/4,
+These ports can be configured at 25G speed only in groups of 4 ports or sets of groups of 4 ports e.g. 1/1/1-1/1/4, 1/1/1-1/1/8.

-6 In ICX 7450-32ZP, 2.5G ports can be configured only in pairs or set of pairs e.g. (1/1/25 -1/1/26) (1/1/27 -1/1/28) (1/1/25-1/1/32) etc.